nicoleables/Regex-Tutorial/Develop/regex.md

 ## Summary
 In this tutorial, we will explore thr regex pattern /^([a-z0-9_\.-]+)@([\da-z\.-]+)\.([a-z\.]{2,6})$/.
 This pattern is commonly used for validating email addresses.
-We will explain each part of the regexm including anchors, quantifiers, and character classes, to help get a better understanding on how it defines the search pattern for a valid email address.
+I will explain each part of the regexm including anchors, quantifiers, and character classes, to help get a better understanding on how it defines the search pattern for a valid email address.